Skip to content

 How I Got Here

-I tried to build on that foundation by taking computer programming classes at a community college, but the academic style didn’t fit me and I dropped out.
-Without much direction, I ended up hitchhiking.
-During the last trip I found myself in Tucson, broke and homeless, standing in a Red Cross food line.
-While waiting, I overheard someone say the best thing in life was to lay under a tree all day doing nothing.
-That stopped me cold.
-That is not who I am.
-I decided to stop drifting and start building something, so I went to work in restaurants and committed to working my way up.
+I tried to turn that into something official by taking programming classes at a community college, but the academic format and I were a bad fit.
+I dropped out and, without much direction, ended up hitchhiking.
+The last trip landed me in Tucson, broke and sleeping rough, standing in a Red Cross food line.
+While I was waiting, someone near me said the best thing in life was to lay under a tree all day doing nothing.
+I still think about that moment.
+Something in me just refused it — that’s not the life I want.
+I decided to stop drifting, got a job in a restaurant, and started working my way toward something.

-A few years later, one of my managers noticed I was good with computers and suggested I try to change careers.
-I applied to a few places and came up empty.
-Then one day in 1995 I walked into a record store and asked if they were hiring.
-The clerk mentioned they were looking to start an online catalog to sell T-shirts.
-On my way home I stopped at a bookstore and picked up a couple of “Teach Yourself HTML” books.
-Not having a computer at home, I used a typewriter to practice the format.
-I got the job.
-The record store went out of business a few months later, but by then I had learned enough to land another job building computers and setting up LAN networks.
+A few years into that, a manager noticed I was good with computers and nudged me to try a career change.
+I applied around without much luck, then in 1995 walked into a record store on a whim and asked if they were hiring.
+The clerk mentioned they were trying to build an online catalog to sell T-shirts.
+On the way home I stopped at a bookstore and picked up a couple of “Teach Yourself HTML” books.
+I didn’t have a computer at home, so I practiced the markup on a typewriter.
+Got the job.
+The store folded a few months later, but by then I’d learned enough to land something else — building computers and setting up LAN networks.